Beyond Fully Supervised Pixel Annotations: Scribble-Driven Weakly-Supervised Framework for Image Manipulation Localization: Experiments and Results

-\textbf{Visual comparison.} Fig.~\ref{fig:vs} presents segmentation results of our proposed model and several SOTA fully supervised methods under challenging scenarios, including large-scale manipulations, small-scale manipulations, and multi-object manipulations.
-Clearly, our weakly supervised approach significantly outperforms other baseline methods in terms of localization performance.
-Specifically, our model accurately identifies the large manipulated regions in the first row, yielding clear and complete segmentations with well-defined boundaries, while the comparison methods often suffer from false positives.
-In the second row, featuring small-scale manipulations, our method continues to deliver precise localization, whereas the other methods almost entirely fail.
-For the multi-object manipulations in the third row, our approach provides accurate segmentation of all manipulated objects.
-Although PIM also produces relatively complete results in this scenario, our method demonstrates superior performance in capturing fine details.
+\textbf{Visual comparison.} Fig.\ref{fig:vs} presents the segmentation results of our proposed model and several fully supervised methods under challenging scenarios, including large-scale manipulations, small-scale manipulations, and multi-object manipulations.
+Clearly, our method achieves the best visual performance.
+In large-scale manipulations, our model accurately identifies the manipulated regions, producing clear and complete segmentation, while the compared methods often suffer from false positives.
+In small-scale manipulations, our method provides precise localization, whereas the other methods almost entirely fail.
+For multi-object manipulations, our method not only detects all manipulated regions but also excels in capturing fine details.